TheCandidStartup/TheCandidStartup.github.io/_drafts/react-virtual-scroll-grid-4.md

 {% include candid-image.html src="/assets/images/frontend/slick-grid-firefox-dev-tools.png" alt="SlickGrid with Firefox Dev Tools showing height of container" %}

 The container div height has been clamped at 4 million pixels.
-The code compensates for the smaller container size by mapping backward and forward between the container's coordinate space and the larger grid coordinate space as needed.
+The code compensates for the smaller container size by mapping backward and forward between the container's coordinate space and the larger grid coordinate space.
 The way it does it is fascinating.

 It divides the grid coordinate space into "pages" that are 400 thousand pixels high.
 Each page is mapped into the container div coordinate space using an offset.
 There's no scaling.
 Our grid is 12.5 million pixels high which is over 300 pages.
 There's only room for 100 pages in the container div.
 How does that work?
 The pages overlap.